dotnet/docs/docs/core/diagnostics/logging-tracing.md

 - <xref:System.Diagnostics.Trace?displayProperty=nameWithType>
   - Only enabled when `TRACE` is defined.
   - Writes to attached <xref:System.Diagnostics.Trace.Listeners>, by default the <xref:System.Diagnostics.DefaultTraceListener>.
-  - It seems best to use this API when creating logs that will be enabled in most builds.
+  - Use this API when creating logs that will be enabled in most builds.
 - <xref:System.Diagnostics.Debug?displayProperty=nameWithType>
   - Only enabled when `DEBUG` is defined.
   - Writes to an attached debugger.
   - On `*nix` writes to stderr if `COMPlus_DebugWriteToStdErr` is set.
-  - It seems best to use this API when creating logs that will only be useful in a debguenabled in debug builds.
+  - Use this API when creating logs that will be enabled only in debug builds.

 - <xref:System.Diagnostics.Tracing.EventSource?displayProperty=nameWithType>
-  - EventSource is the primary root .NET Core tracing API
+  - EventSource is the primary root .NET Core tracing API.
-  - Available in all .NET Standard versions
+  - Available in all .NET Standard versions.
-  - Only allows tracing serializable objects
+  - Only allows tracing serializable objects.
-  - Writes to attached <xref:System.Diagnostics.EventListener>s.
+  - Writes to attached <xref:System.Diagnostics.Tracing.EventListener>s.
   - .NET Core provides listeners for:
     - .NET Core's event pipe on all platforms
     - [Event Tracing for Windows (ETW)](/windows/win32/etw/event-tracing-portal)